Arthika/REST-API-CSharp-Examples/README.md

-# REST-API-CSharp-Examples
+# REST API C# Examples
-This is Arthika's repository for examples, sample code written in CSharp that demonstrates in a simple way how to use our REST API.
+This is Arthika's repository for examples, sample code written in C# that demonstrates in a simple way how to use our REST API.

 * getAccount
 * getInterface